puppetlabs/trapperkeeper-status/documentation/query-api.md

 all registered services will be provided at the requested level of detail.
 If not provided, the default level is `"info"`.

+* `timeout`: Optional.
+An integer specifying the timeout for the check in seconds.
+  If not provided, the default timeout will depend on the level.
+    * `"critical"`: 30 seconds.
+    * `"info"`: 30 seconds.
+    * `"debug"`: 60 seconds.
+  It is highly encouraged to use the timeout parameter to set a timeout that makes sense for your environment.

 #### Response Format

 The response format will be a JSON _Object_, which will look something like this: